seeReadCode/stirstack-deck/PITCHME.md

 ---

 # STIR stack
-## brings the Rails MVC stack and community into 2022 with concise forward looking components and a simple client/server protocol
+## brings the MVC stack and community into the present with concise forward looking components and a simple client/server protocol
+## with an approach tried, true, tested but enhanced to _feel_ like a "modern SPA"

 ---